megandieudonne/CyborgCuntGlitch/Library/Mindy Seu/Biography.md

 ### Links
 * <a href="https://mindyseu.com/">Personal Website</a>
-* <a href="https://cyberfeminismindex.com/">Cyberfeminism Index</a>
+* The <a href="https://cyberfeminismindex.com/">Cyberfeminism Index</a>
-* <a href="https://thecreativeindependent.com/people/mindy-seu-on-making-the-things-you-want-to-see/">The Creative Independant Interview</a>
+* A <a href="https://thecreativeindependent.com/people/mindy-seu-on-making-the-things-you-want-to-see/">Creative Independant Interview</a>